About IMDA

 Developing Ecosystem

-Peppol-Ready Solution Providers offers accounting/ERP solutions that are preconnected to the Peppol network so their customers can simply opt-in to register and transact on the Peppol network.
-The Peppol-Ready Solution Accreditation was created in 2019 and is a scheme to accredit solution providers who want to offer solutions to the market where businesses can send and receive e-invoices through the Peppol network.
-So far, there are over 150 Peppol-Ready Solution Providers in Singapore.
-IMDA conducts annual review and renewal with these Peppol-Ready Solution Providers.
+InvoiceNow-Ready Solution Providers offers accounting/ERP solutions that are pre-connected to the Peppol Network so their customers can simply opt-in to register and transact on the Peppol Network.
+The InvoiceNow-Ready Solution Accreditation service accredits solution providers who want to offer solutions to the market where businesses can send and receive e-invoices through the Peppol Network and submit invoice data to the tax authority, the Inland Revenue Authority of Singapore (IRAS).
+There are over 200 InvoiceNow solution providers in Singapore.
+IMDA conducts an annual review and renewal process with the InvoiceNow-Ready Solution Providers.

 Developing Strategic Levers/Go-To-Market Strategies

-IMDA undertook various strategies and initiatives to increase e-invoicing adoption.
-Examples were through incentive programmes such as E-invoicing Registration Grant and Digital Resilience Bonus where it successfully created numerous opportunities to engage and register interested parties.
+IMDA undertook various strategies and initiatives to grow the network and increase e-invoicing adoption.
+Example initiatives include past incentive programmes such as E-invoicing Registration Grant, Digital Resilience Bonus, LEAD Connect and Transact, and Solution Uplift Grants.
+These successfully created numerous opportunities to engage and register interested parties, enabling them to set their solution capabilities to meet IMDA’s requirements.
 Through the incentive programmes, we have seen significant growth in the number of businesses registered on the network.

 Driving Adoption

-In today’s digital world, adopting e-invoicing and embracing its benefits is essential for companies to tap new growth opportunities.
+In today’s digital world, adopting e-invoicing and embracing the benefits is essential for companies to tap into new growth opportunities.
 Besides incentives programmes and government participation mentioned earlier, IMDA has also developed other customised outreach strategies with trade associations to drive adoption.

 Peppol Adoption Timeline